kupiso/r2d2-morse-translator/README.md

 This project is open source and available under the MIT License.
 (You might want to add a LICENSE file if you haven't already)

 May the Force be with you!

+## 🙏 Acknowledgements

+- Thanks to the International Morse Code standards for providing the foundation.
+- Inspired by the iconic R2-D2 from Star Wars.